aces/Loris-MRI/docs/scripts_md/Database.md

 This method will throw a `DatabaseException` if the record cannot be inserted.

 INPUTS:
-    - name of the table in which to insert the record
+    - name of the table in which to insert the record.
-    - reference to an array containing the names of the columns whose values will be modified by this `insert` statement.
+    - reference to an array containing the names of the columns whose values will be modified by this `INSERT` statement.
     - reference to an array of array references.
 This "matrix" contains the values of each column for each record.